TheLeon9/chifoumi/README.md

 # Description

-Our project is a site for playing chifoumi versus a bot or an other player
+Our project is a site for playing chifoumi versus a bot ( in the future an other player)

 ------------------------